wp-plugins/quiz-master-next/readme.txt

 * Can enable comment boxes for each question and/or comment section at the end of the quiz
 * Can enable hints for questions
 * Can show user why the answer is the correct answer
+* Can load set number of questions from question bank or all questions
 * Saves the results after a user takes the quiz
 * Saves the users answers and comments after taking the quiz
 * Features audit trail so admins can keep track of who adds, edits, or deletes quizzes and questions